 Getting injured in a car accident can quickly change your life.
 You suddenly have pain and limitation where you did not have it before.
 You need medical care but you aren’t sure where to go.
-And you wonder how those medical bills are going to pay your bills and how you’re going to make it through the day.
-This is where a Lakeland car accident attorney from Russo Law can help.
+And you wonder how those medical bills are going to get paid. how This is where a Lakeland car accident attorney from Russo Law can help.
 Call us to schedule your free consultation and receive a free legal opinion about how to maximize your case’s value.

 How We Can Help You